raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     b-->c-->d-->b
 </div>

 Cycles can also be a part of larger graphs of nodes.
-We must consider the case where one or more nodes link in sequence to a cycle:
+So we must also consider the case where one or more nodes link in sequence to a cycle:

 <div class="mermaid">
   graph LR